War from a Harlots Mouth

-War from a Harlots Mouth is a German metalcore band from Berlin, formed in 2005.
+War from a Harlots Mouth was a German metalcore band from Berlin, formed in 2005.
 Consisting of vocalist Nico Webers, guitarists Simon Hawemann and Daniel Oberländer, bassist Filip Hantusch, and drummer Paul Seidel, the band is noted for a distinct musical style consisting of infusing many different genres into their songs, such as math metal, death metal, and jazz.

 The band's first release, an EP titled Falling Upstairs, was released in 2005 exclusively on cassette.
 Following this, WFAHM released four full-lengths; Transmetropolitan (2007), In Shoals (2009) and MMX (2010).
 The group's final album Voyeur (2012) was launched just one year before the band's "indefinite hiatus".
 Their final show took place on 30 December 2013, in Berlin.

 History

 War from a Harlots Mouth was founded during 2005.
 The band was formed only as a side-project originally and consisted of three members only, including their vocalist, drummer and one guitarist.
 The name of the group was inspired by/represents a "lying person"; " the war from the mouth is the lie itself, while the harlot stands for the liar."
 The band deliberately didn't include an apostrophe within the word "harlots" because they "didn't like the look".

 War from a Harlots Mouth recorded and produced their first EP titled Falling Upstairs in cassette format during June 2006 with only 50 physical copies of it released through the independent Berlin-based cassette tape label Yehonala Tapes.
 The lineup of the EP consisted of Simon Hawemann on guitar and bass, Paule Seidel on drums and Steffen Winopal on vocals.
 Later on that same year, they released a CD/10" Split with deathcore act Molotov Solution on Twelve Gauge Records.
 After finding a second guitarist and a bassist in the end of 2006, WFAHM joined the War of Attrition Tour in 2007, promoting the album of the same name by Dying Fetus, accompanying bands Skinless and Cattle Decapitation, also joining the stage for Never Say Die!
 Fest with bands Ion Dissonance, Dead to Fall, and Through the Eyes of the Dead.
 Also in 2007, the band joined Lifeforce Records and released their album Transmetropolitan in September.

 In September, the band joined the European tour of bands The Ocean and Intronaut.
 Vocalist Winopal left the band shortly after these tours, having Nico Webers, formerly of The Ocean replacing him.